neocow/n-cube-editor/README.md

 ## Getting Started

-NCUBE has been tested with MySQL, Oracle, HSQLDB, and MSSQL.
+NCUBE Editor has been tested with MySQL, Oracle, HSQLDB, and MSSQL.
 It will likely run on all other SQL databases.
+NCUBE has been designed to allow other persisters to be added.
+For example, it would not be that difficult to add a MongoDB persister for NCUBE.

 ### Step 1
 Make sure to set the following environment variables (or -D system properties) in order to specify the connection to your database: